margaret/ISS-tracker/README.md

 ## To-do

 * Add form to search for flyover predictions
-	* add form to html (autocomplete search box from API)
+	* add form to html (eventually upgrade to autocomplete search box from API)
+		* submit button and pressing enter (enter currently refreshes page.)
-	* grab info from form and feed city to Google Maps API and get coordinates
+	* grab info from form and feed city to Google Maps API geocoder and get coordinates
 	* feed coordinates to Open-Notify predictions
 	* display results